 - Heating by electric storage heaters & wood burning stove.

-- Egyptian cotton bed linen, super size towels all included in rent.
+- Egyptian cotton bed linen, all towels included in rent.

 - Colour TV, DVD player, radio, surround sound.